paularmstrong/onerepo/docs/src/content/docs/api/index.md

 get tasks(): Partial<Record<Lifecycle, Tasks>>
 ```

-Get the task configuration as defined in the `onerepo.config.js` file at the root of the workspace.
+Get the task configuration as defined in the `onerepo.config.js` file at the root of the Workspace.

 **Returns:** `Partial`\<`Record`\<[`Lifecycle`](#lifecycle), [`Tasks`](#tasks)\>\>